maxivak/bootstrap3_autocomplete_input/README.md

-bootstrap3_autocomplete_input
+bootstrap_autocomplete_input
 =============================

-Autocomplete/typeahead input ready to be used with Bootstrap 3 in Rails 4.
+Autocomplete/typeahead input ready to be used with Bootstrap 4 in Rails 5.

+For bootstrap 3 and Rails 4 - see [bootstrap3_autocomplete_input gem](https://github.com/maxivak/bootstrap3_autocomplete_input).

 Works with [SimpleForm](https://github.com/plataformatec/simple_form).

-Adds an input with autocomplete/typeahead compatible with Bootstrap 3.
+Adds an input with autocomplete/typeahead compatible with Bootstrap 4.

 The gem uses the autocomplete library from [Bootstrap-3-Typeahead](https://github.com/bassjobsen/Bootstrap-3-Typeahead) that works with Bootstrap 3.
 With Twitter Bootstrap 3 the typeahead plugin had been dropped in favor to [Twitter's' typeahead.js](https://github.com/twitter/typeahead.js/) library.
 Twitter's typeahead doesn't work with Bootstrap 3 directly.
 For using autocomplete with jQuery autocomplete library in Rails 4, see the gem [rails4-autocomplete]( https://github.com/peterwillcn/rails4-autocomplete).